anyForecast/anyforecast/README.md

-Automated ⚙️ and distributed time series forecasting 🚀.
+wpdpdAutomated ⚙️ and distributed time series forecasting 🚀.

 anyforecast is a containerized machine learning end-to-end system for time series forecasting.